Log Splitter Safety

 If your hands are an asset worth protecting, your children should be an even greater asset.
 Make sure they know to stay away.

-3. Read The Owner's Manual
+3. Read the Product Manual

 A major part of safely operating your log splitter is knowing how it's meant to be operated.